 - I had to cut my fringe myself, drastically; pressed and flattened by my improvised helmet (a transparent plastic packaging of a duvet cover), it was going into my eyes constantly, potentially thrusting bugs in my eyes, so I had to cut it short, half length of my forehead.
 And I coloured it black, for lack of choice (the only colour I could grab in the supermarket, blindly, through misted glasses and misted plastic bag); it seems to be the colour of pain, death, mourning, illness.
 The colour of these days.

 - A teenager walking three dogs (dogs are allowed to "exercise" outside, humans not).
-He was in his shorts and Tshirt.
+He was in his shorts and T-shirt.
 And wearing his slippers.
 I looked at him, from my balcony, dumbfounded.
 He was in his slippers.
-Going upstairs after walking the dogs, with the same slippers - from the street to the bottom of his bedroom.
+Going back upstairs after walking the dogs, with the same slippers - from the street to the bottom of his bedroom.
 And my life or death depends on the decisions such covidiots take.
 It's not fair.

 Humanity is hopeless.

-- A man, masked, gloved, a rubbish bag in one hand, a letter in the other; he must have just picked up the letter from the letterbox.
-He goes to the rubbish bin and, in order to free one hand, takes down the mask, thrusts the letter in his mouth between his teeth, throws the rubbish bag in the bin, closes the lid, takes the letter from between his teeth, puts the mask back on his face, and goes back home.
+- A man, masked, gloved, a rubbish bag in one hand, a letter in the other; he must have just picked it up from the letterbox.
+He goes to the rubbish bin and, in order to free one hand, pulls down the mask, thrusts the letter in his mouth between his teeth, throws the rubbish bag in the bin, closes the lid, takes the letter from between his teeth, puts the mask back on his face, and goes back home.
 Why on earth did he wear mask and gloves in the first place?!

 - I refuse to call it corona.
 It’s a too nice name for it.
-Horrid covid is what it deserves to be called.
+Horridcovid is what it deserves to be called.

 - I might have it.